Winter 2026: Montréal cultural guide for families

 Maison Théâtre, Quartier des Spectacles

 Introduce your children to the magic of theatre at this iconic Montréal venue, a staple of the city’s cultural scene since 1984.
 Maison Théâtre presents around fifteen productions each season for young audiences aged 1 to 17.
-This fall’s lineup includes:
+This winter’s lineup includes:

 Place des Arts Junior, Quartier des Spectacles

 Cirque, theatre, dance, music, and puppetry: this series of cultural events invites the whole family to enjoy performances full of fun, emotion and discovery.
 The Sons et brioches morning shows even offer muffins and croissants before diving into the captivating world of each performance.
-This fall’s lineup includes:
+This winter’s lineup includes:

 Teens will love the regular programming at Place des Arts, which offers an array of choices to spark their interest in culture.
 Choose a show and set aside some special time to bond together.